James Roosevelt: Post-war career

+State Democratic Party

 On July 21, 1946, Roosevelt became chairman of the California State Democratic Central Committee.
 He also began making daily radio broadcasts of political commentary.
 Like his brother Elliott Roosevelt, Roosevelt was prominent in the movement to draft Dwight Eisenhower as the Democratic candidate for president in 1948.
 When President Truman was renominated instead, Roosevelt stepped down as state chairman on August 8.
 He remained a Democratic National Committeeman until 1952.

-In 1950, Roosevelt was the Democratic candidate for Governor of California but lost to Republican incumbent Earl Warren by almost 30% of the votes.
+In 1950, Roosevelt was the Democratic candidate for Governor of California but lost to Republican incumbent Earl Warren by almost 30% of the vote.

+Congress

 In 1954, Roosevelt was elected U.S. Representative from California's 26th congressional district, a heavily Democratic district.
 He was re-elected to five additional terms and served from 1955 to 1965, resigning during his sixth term.
 Roosevelt was one of the first politicians to denounce the tactics of Senator Joseph McCarthy.
 He was also the only representative to vote against appropriating funds for the House Un-American Activities Committee.

 In April 1965, Roosevelt ran for Mayor of Los Angeles, challenging incumbent Sam Yorty, but lost in the primary.

+UNESCO

 Roosevelt resigned from Congress in October 1965, 10 months into his sixth term, when President Lyndon B. Johnson appointed him a delegate to the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Roosevelt resigned from UNESCO in December 1966 and retired to become an executive of Bernie Cornfeld's Investors Overseas Service (IOS) in Geneva, Switzerland.

+Later career

 Roosevelt joined IOS despite the firm's concurrent investigation by the U.S. Securities and Exchange Commission for numerous irregularities.
 During the unraveling of IOS, Roosevelt's third wife, Irene Owens, stabbed him "eight times" with his "own Marine combat knife" while he was preparing divorce proceedings in Geneva in May 1969.
 Although fugitive financier Robert Vesco obtained control of IOS from Cornfeld and absconded with approximately $200 million, Roosevelt initially stayed on with the company.
 He later added: "As soon as I saw the situation for what it was, in 1971, I resigned my position."
 Nevertheless, this episode resulted in federal charges being laid against Roosevelt and several others, as well as a Swiss arrest warrant.
 The charges were later dropped and then he returned to California, settling in Newport Beach.

 During this period, Roosevelt became associated with the Nixon administration in several capacities and remained friendly with Richard Nixon until his death.
 Despite having been a liberal Democrat (in the tradition of his parents) for all of his life, Roosevelt joined Democrats for Nixon and publicly supported President Nixon's 1972 re-election and also supported Ronald Reagan in 1980 and 1984.